CarsonBills/shortener/README.md

 The application was written with Ruby 2.1.2p95 and Rails 4.1.10

+To run the testing suite, from the root directory run:

+$ rspec spec

 Challenges Encountered:

 Writing this application, I encountered a few issues.
 The first being generating the short link, especially the http:// and www that prepend many urls.
 Without a consistent pattern, the generated urls would sometimes not correctly redirect to external websites.
 I decided that using jquery validations to ensure a valid url is entered will suffice for the vast majority of use cases.